Commercial Barrel-Aging

 “We kind of just go along with whatever we think would taste good,” Anderson said.
 “We’re not too worried about if it’s been done before.”

-Glacial Till’s bourbon barrel-aged
+Glacial Till’s bourbon barrel-aged wine and cider

 Glacial Till has a couple of bourbon barrel-aged options.